-Pregnancy brings a lot of changes to a woman’s body.
-Over the period of nine months, a woman goes through a lot of physical, mental, and emotional changes that can be quite traumatic if one is not aware of these changes.
-One such change that causes fear is the haematological change or the changes that occur in blood.
-These changes are related to platelets, haemoglobin, red blood cells, and white blood cells.
+Pregnancy brings many changes to a woman’s body.
+Over a period of nine months, a woman goes through a lot of physical, mental, and emotional changes that can be quite traumatic if one is not aware of these changes.
+One such change that causes fear is the haematological change or changes in the blood.
+These changes relate to platelets, haemoglobin, red blood cells, and white blood cells.
 Sometimes there is a chance of high white blood cell count during pregnancy.
 Let’s read more about it.

 The cells within the immune system are white blood cells.
 They shield the body against alien particles and kill any element that might cause harm to the body.
 Scientifically known as leukocytes, these cells are found throughout the body.
-Hence, these become an indicator of how physically fit, unfit, or sick one is.
+Hence, these indicate how physically fit, unfit, or sick one is.

 What is the Role of White Blood Cells?